Ranclound/ET3/README.md

-# KSEA Training Index
+# NESEA Training Index

-Internal web app listing external training courses for KSEA staff.
+Internal web app listing external training courses for NESEA staff.
 Anyone can browse and leave a star rating + comment; only admins (PIN-gated) can add, edit, or remove courses and delete inappropriate reviews.